giraffe-fsharp/Giraffe/README.md

 Please be aware that Giraffe strictly aims to remain as light as possible while providing generic functionality for building functional web applications.
 New feature work must be applicable to a broader user base and if this requirement cannot be met sufficiently then a pull request might get rejected.
 In the case of doubt the maintainer will rather reject a potentially useful feature than adding one too many.
 This measure is to protect the repository from feature bloat over time and shall not be taken personally.

 When making changes please use existing code as a guideline for coding style and documentation.
 If you intend to add or change an existing `HttpHandler` then please update the README.md file to reflect these changes there as well.
-If applicable unit tests must be be added or updated and the project must successfully build before a pull request can be accepted.
+If applicable unit tests must be added or updated and the project must successfully build before a pull request can be accepted.

 If you have any further questions please let me know.